oracle/nosql-examples/examples-nosql-java-sdk/CreateLoadComplexTable/README.md

 # Other Useful Build Tasks

+1. To skip running the unit tests when building the example: `mvn -DskipTests`
-1. To generate only the javadoc:  `mvn javadoc:javadoc`,   where the generated doc files will be placed in the directory,  `./target/apidocs`
+2. To generate only the javadoc:  `mvn javadoc:javadoc`, where the generated doc files will be placed in the directory,  `./target/apidocs`
-2. To remove all dependencies from the local Maven repository (ex. `~/.m2/repository`):  `mvn dependency:purge-local-repository`
+3. To remove all dependencies from the local Maven repository (ex. `~/.m2/repository`):  `mvn dependency:purge-local-repository`

 # Executing the Example